Piet Veerman: Biography

-Veerman was born in the fishing village of Volendam.
+Veerman was born in the fishing village of Volendam, Netherlands.
 His father played many instruments, like recorder, harmonica, guitar, banjo and sitar, and taught his son to play music.
 His mother was a painter and taught her son to paint.
 At an age of twelve the young Piet obtained his first guitar.
 At that time he didn't know if he wanted to choose art or music.

 Together with his cousin Jaap Schilder, they performed as the Everly Kosters.
 This name was formed by De Koster, the nickname of their family, with a reference to The Everly Brothers who were immensely popular during their youth.
 However, the greatest influence for them came from The Hi-Lo's.

 A dance teacher and promoter of local music groups at that time was Jan Buijs, nickname Spruit, not to be confused with the later artist manager of The Cats with the same name, nicknamed Tuf.
 Due to Spruit the duo was introduced to Arnold Mühren and Cees Veerman, who were members of his band Electric Johnny & The Skyriders.

 The Cats

 Shortly afterwards they formed The Mystic Four, which was renamed to The Blue Cats and subsequently to The Cats.
-From the release of the single Times Were When (1968) Piet Veerman became the lead singer for basically all the singles of The Cats.
+From the release of the single "Times Were When" (1968), Veerman became the lead singer for basically all the singles of The Cats.
 Up to 1974 it was the most popular Dutch band in the country.
 They became popular in Belgium, Germany, Indonesia and Suriname as well.
 In 1974 the band broke up for the first time.

 In 1975, The Cats reunited but record company EMI gave them the opportunity to record their own solo albums.
-Piet Veerman recorded an album and a single, both called Rollin' On A River.
+Veerman recorded an album and a single, both called Rollin' On A River.
 The single landed on number 9 of the Dutch Top 40.

 The Cats were also successful again, although not as big as several years earlier.
-Piet Veerman continued to be their lead singer until the band broke up for the second time in 1980.
-He again released a solo album, called Back To You, and the single Living To Love You.
-In 1981 he wrote the guitar intro of a song called Mooi Volendam of the band Canyon, which became a classic song in the course of years.
+Veerman continued to be their lead singer until the band broke up for the second time in 1980.
+He again released a solo album, called Back To You, and the single "Living To Love You".
+In 1981 he wrote the guitar intro of a song called "Mooi Volendam" of the band Canyon, which became a classic song in the course of years.

 In 1983 The Cats reunited for the third time, until they split definitely in 1985.